DockerDemos/MinecraftServer/README.md

 Updated: 2014-05-13

-##Caution##

-This Docker Container is still being developed.
-It will not yet work, but hopefully it should be functioning soon.
-Check back later, or better yet, issue a pull request and help out!

 ##Building and Running##

 This is a [Docker](http://docker.io) container image.
 You need to have Docker installed to build and run the container.